 Storing Personal Passwords in PAM360

-In addition to enterprise passwords, PAM360 allows you to store personal passwords in the PAM360 repository.
-It is also possible to save personal details such as your personal email account information, credit card numbers, and other banking data, contact addresses, phone numbers.
-To store such sensitive personal data, PAM360 offers a private repository that only you can access, in the form of a Personal tab for each user role.
-The information stored in the Personal tab is encrypted independently and hidden from all other users, including the administrator; this is to ensure complete privacy and security of your data.
+In addition to managing enterprise passwords, PAM360 allows you to store personal passwords and other sensitive information in its repository, including sensitive personal information such as your email account information, credit card numbers, banking information, contact addresses, and phone numbers.
+PAM360 provides a private repository for each user role, accessible through the Personal tab, ensuring this information remains secure and private.
+The personal tab is encrypted independently and is not accessible to other users, including administrators, ensuring complete privacy and security of the data stored within.

-To activate your Personal tab, supply an encryption passphrase for data encryption.
-In case your organization has enforced password complexity rules in your environment, PAM360 will also ask you to enter a passphrase that matches the complexity requirements.
-Once you set up your passphrase, PAM360 encrypts all your personal passwords using this passphrase.
-By default, PAM360 does not store the encryption key anywhere in the PAM360 database.
-You must provide this passphrase to access your personal passwords every time.
-If you forget the passphrase, you cannot reset or recover it, leading to a loss of access to your personal passwords stored in PAM360.
+To activate your Personal tab, you must provide an encryption passphrase.
+If your organization has implemented password complexity rules, PAM360 will require a passphrase that meets these requirements.
+Once set, PAM360 uses this passphrase to encrypt your personal passwords.
+By default, PAM360 does not store the encryption key in its database.
+Therefore, you should enter this passphrase each time you access your personal passwords.
+If you forget your passphrase, it cannot be reset or recovered, resulting in the loss of access to your stored personal passwords.

 1. Encrypting Personal Passwords